P385 ‘Improving the efficacy and efficiency of the Section H Default provisions’

 ELEXON presented the Initial Written Assessment to the BSC Panel at its meeting on 11 April 2019, who recommended that the Modification proceed to the Assessment Procedure.

-The first meeting of the P385 Workgroup will be held on 17 June 2019 at ELEXON’s offices.
+The first meeting of the P385 Workgroup was held on 17 June 2019 at ELEXON’s offices.